fguillen/VideoGameRevShareAgreementTemplate/README.md

 # VideoGameRevShareAgreementTemplate

-This is community exercise to create a contract template for the cases where a video game project team is joining in a Revenue Share Agreement basics.
+This is community exercise to create a contract/agreement template for the cases where a video game project team is joining in a Revenue Share Agreement basics.

 The first version of this document has been created [thanks to the assistance of ChatGPT](https://chatgpt.com/share/f407b236-98f1-4f61-b610-8436d3537934).